 There is one portion of the Memorial Neighborhood that is still predominantly residential and has yet to be significantly intruded upon or impacted by commercial and industrial uses.
 Land uses westerly of Haywood Avenue to River Street is almost exclusively residential comprised of single and two family dwellings, multi-family dwelling, apartments and condominiums.
-As shown on the chart on the following page, the density and dimensional requirements for residential uses in the RC district are nearly identical to those in the BB-1 District.
+As shown in Figure , the density and dimensional requirements for residential uses in the RC district are nearly identical to those in the BB-1 District.
 However, while permitting some professional offices, the RC District does not permit the commercial and industrial uses permitted in the BB-1 District.